Jones scores in last minute of OT, Columbus beats Carolina

 Stenlund had gone seven consecutive games without a point and was set to be a healthy scratch before the lineup change.
 He replaced Mikhail Grigorenko, who was out with an illness not related to COVID.

-Stenlund, who has scored in both of the team’s games in Raleigh this season, had logged more than 12 minutes only once in his previous six outings.
+Stenlund, who has scored in both of the team’s games in Raleigh this season, has logged more than 12 minutes only once in his last six outings.
+Still, he showed signs of the types of contributions needed.

+“I just want to notice (Stenlund),” Tortorella said about the center.
+“I’m not worried about mistakes, but I can’t have him blend in.
+That’s what I thought was happening with his game.”

 PRODUCING POINTS